 But the change was great, Crystal explains, because all the long vowels changed.
 And the spelling of all words with long vowels was affected as a result.
 The ‘i’ in mice was once pronounced mees, the oo in goose shows that it was once gohs, and the ‘e’ in geese was once pronounced like gayce.”
 Spellings no longer reflected the sounds.

-Crystal says that once we know about The Great Vowel Shift, a number of apparent “illogicalities” in spelling can be explained.
+Crystal explains that once we know about The Great Vowel Shift, a number of apparent “illogicalities” in spelling can be explained.
 “Why do we say child with a long vowel and children with a short vowel when both words are spelled with the same letter ‘i’?
 Because only long vowels were affected in the Great Vowel Shift; the short vowels stayed the same.
 The principle is the same with entice but police, excite but petite, decline but routine, using the one letter “i’ for two very different sounds.
 In each case, the first word in these pairs was in the language before the 15th century; the second arrived later.
 So the first set of words had their pronunciation changed and the second group didn’t.”

 If all long vowels stayed long, and all short vowels stayed short, Crystal explains, words would be a lot easier to spell.
 But that’s not how speech works.
 He gives present-day examples where usage varies, such as ate (/ate/, /et/), says (/says/, /sez/), and privacy (/pryvacy/, /privvacy/).
 All can be heard with long and short vowels.